KDE/totalreqall/README.md

 ```

 ## Contributing
 All MRs will be reviewed, even if they are not accepted.
-Please run `clang-format -i *.cpp *.h` in the root of the repo before committing.
+Please run `clang-format -i src/*.cpp src/*.h` in the root of the repo before committing.

 ## Bugs
 Use the TotalReqall product on [bugs.kde.org](https://bugs.kde.org).